KatherineMichel/stanford-code-in-place-final-project/README.md

 ### Red

+## How the Program and GitHub Actions Workflow Work

+To better understand how the program works, read the comments in the [program](photo.py) or read the [Milestones](#milestones) section.
+To better understand how the GitHub Actions "Process Photo" workflow works, read the comments in the [workflow](.github/workflows/process-photo.yml) file.

 ## Local Environment Versus GitHub Actions Environment

 Regardless of whether the program is run locally or via GitHub Actions, a development environment needs to exist that has all of the software installed that is needed to run the program.

 Something I learned from working through this project is that a GitHub Actions development environment can replicate a local development environment.

-In both my local development environment and GitHub Actions development environment, Python 3.8 is used by default, pip is installed, and the Requests, Pillow, and Twython libraries are installed as dependencies used by the project.
+In both my local development environment and GitHub Actions development environment, [Python 3.8](https://www.python.org/downloads/release/python-380/) is used by default, [pip](https://pypi.org/project/pip/) is installed, and the [Requests](https://requests.readthedocs.io/en/master/), [Pillow](https://pillow.readthedocs.io/en/stable/), and [Twython](https://twython.readthedocs.io/en/latest/) libraries are installed as dependencies used by the project.
 The repo master branch is accessed, the environment variables are available, and the program is run by calling  `python photo.py`.

 The Python and third-party libraries required to run the program are imported, the environment variables are passed into Twython, and Python 3.8 interprets the `photo.py` file.